 For the purposes of the present document, the terms and definitions given in 3GPP TR 21.905 [1] and the following apply.
 A term defined in the present document takes precedence over the definition of the same term, if any, in 3GPP TR 21.905 [1].

 MPTCP client: A UE supporting MPTCP functionality by supporting the TCP extensions for multipath operation specified in IETF RFC 8684 [8].

-MPQUIC client: A UE supporting QUIC functionality by supporting QUIC protocol as defined IETF RFC 9000 [9A], IETF RFC 9001[9B], IETF RFC RFC 9002 [X3] and the extensions defined in:
+MPQUIC client: A UE supporting QUIC functionality by supporting QUIC protocol as defined IETF RFC 9000 [9A], IETF RFC 9001[9B], IETF RFC 9002 [9C] and the extensions defined in:

-a) IETF RFC RFC 9221 [9D] for supporting unreliable datagram transport with QUIC; and
+a) IETF RFC 9221 [9D] for supporting unreliable datagram transport with QUIC; and

 b) draft-ietf-quic-multipath [9I] for supporting QUIC connections using multiple paths simultaneously.